josephg/egwalker-paper/reg-text.typ

 The internal state can be discarded once replay is complete, although it is also possible to retain the internal state for transforming future events.
 If a replica receives events that are concurrent with existing events in its graph, but the replica has already discarded its internal state resulting from those events, it needs to rebuild some of that state.
-It can do this by identifying the most recent critical version that happened before the new event, replaying the existing events that happened after that critical version, and finally applying the new events.
+It can do this by identifying the most recent critical version that happened before the new events, replaying the existing events that happened after that critical version, and finally applying the new events.
 Events from before that critical version are not replayed.
 Since most editing histories have critical versions from time to time, this means that usually only a small subset of the event graph is replayed.
 In the worst case, this algorithm replays the entire event graph.